 - Pain and suffering

-There may be other expenses related to your crash that you can recover from an insurance claim or a personal injury lawsuit.
-An attorney from our law firm can consult with you to give you an idea of what your case may be worth.
+There may be other expenses related to your Birmingham Uber or Lyft crash that you can recover from an insurance claim or a personal injury lawsuit.
+A car attorney from our law firm can consult with you to give you an idea of what your case may be worth.

-Can You Afford to Hire a Rideshare Accident Attorney?
+Can You Afford to Hire a Rideshare Accident Attorney in Birmingham, AL?

 What this means for you is that:

-Legal Deadlines Apply to Your Rideshare Accident Case
+Legal Deadlines Apply to Your Birmingham Rideshare Accident Case

-Your car crash is subject to a statute of limitations.
-If you wait too long to start your case, you may be unable to hold the liable party responsible for your losses.
-Our team of Uber and Lyft rideshare accident lawyers in Birmingham can make sure you file your claim within the state’s two-year filing deadline under Code of Alabama Section 6-2-38.
+Your car crash is subject to Alabama’s statute of limitations deadline.
+If you wait too long to start your case, you may be unable to hold the liable party legally responsible for your losses.
+Our Uber and Lyft rideshare accident lawyers in Birmingham can ensure you file your lawsuit within the state’s two-year filing deadline under Ala.
+Code § 6-2-38.

-An Uber and Lyft Rideshare Accident Is Not Your Financial Responsibility
+An Uber or Lyft Rideshare Accident Is Not Your Financial Responsibility

-When you get into a Birmingham area Uber or Lyft rideshare, you put your trust and safety into the hands of the rideshare driver.
-In the event of a collision, should you pursue the driver, the rideshare company, or both?
-Our law firm can help you figure this out.
+When you get into a Birmingham-area Uber or Lyft rideshare vehicle, you put your trust and safety into the hands of the rideshare driver.
+In the event of a collision with a rideshare company involved, the law can be tricky.
+Our law firm handling Uber and Lyft ridesharing accidents can help you by handling your case so that you can focus on your recovery.

-Let our legal team explain your options and help you determine the right party to pursue for financial compensation.
-Connect with a member of our team today by speaking with an Uber and Lyft rideshare accident lawyer in Birmingham from Morris Bart & Associates, LLC.
-The consultation is complimentary.
+Let our car accident legal team explain your options and help you determine the right party to pursue for financial compensation.
+Connect with a Birmingham Uber and Lyft rideshare accident attorney today by contacting the Morris Bart law firm.
+Injury consultations are always complimentary.

 to find a Morris Bart office near you.